Brief Instructions

 How to Manage Dr.Web for UNIX Mail Servers Component Operation

-To view the status of Dr.Web for UNIX Mail Servers components and to manage their operation, you can use:
+To view the status of Dr.Web for UNIX Mail Servers components and to manage their operation, use:

 How to View the Log of Dr.Web for UNIX Mail Servers